What is Zantac?

 After significant testing was done, the FDA announced on April 1st, 2020, that it was requesting all manufacturers to withdraw all prescription and over the counter ranitidine drugs from the market immediately.
 Janet Woodcock, the director of the FDA’s Center for Drug Evaluation and Research cited concerns over uncertainty of the creation of NDMA throughout the storage of the product as the main concern for the FDA’s Zantac recall.
 Though the initial levels of NDMA in the medication might be low, there were questions of how much can be produced over time as the Zantac ingredients begin to break down.

-Because of this announced recall, the manufacturers of Zantac could possibly be liable for any injuries derived from the NDMA in their medication.
+Because of this announced recall, the manufacturers of Zantac could possibly be liable for any injuries derived from the NDMA in their medication and face paying settlements in Zantac lawsuits.

 Consumers Claim that manufacturers failed to warn of dangers between Zantac and cancer on their label